Using Cloud DLP to scan BigQuery data

 - Ensure that the user creating your Cloud DLP jobs is granted an appropriate predefined Cloud DLP IAM role or sufficient permissions to run Cloud DLP jobs.

 To scan BigQuery data, you create a Cloud DLP job that analyzes a table.
-You can scan a BigQuery table quickly by using the Scan with DLP option in the BigQuery Cloud Console.
+You can scan a BigQuery table quickly by using the Scan with DLP option in the BigQuery Google Cloud console.

 To scan a BigQuery table using Cloud DLP:

-In the Cloud Console, go to the BigQuery page.
+In the Google Cloud console, go to the BigQuery page.

 In the Explorer panel, expand your project and dataset, then select the table.

-Click Export > Scan with DLP (beta).
+Click Export > Scan with DLP.
 The Cloud DLP job creation page opens in a new tab.

-For Step 1: Choose input data, the values in the Name and Location sections are automatically generated.
-Also, the Sampling section is automatically configured to run a sample scan against your data.
-You can adjust the number of rows in the sample by choosing Percentage of rows for the Limit rows by field.
-You can also change the number of rows sampled by adjusting the value in the Maximum number of rows field.
+For Step 1: Choose input data, enter a job ID.
+The values in the Location section are automatically generated.
+Also, the Sampling section is automatically configured to run a sample scan against your data, but you can adjust the settings as needed.

 infoTypes, see InfoTypes and infoType detectors in the Cloud DLP documentation.

-(Optional) For Step 3: Add actions, enable Save to BigQuery to publish your Cloud DLP findings to a BigQuery table.
+Optional: For Step 3: Add actions, turn on Save to BigQuery to publish your Cloud DLP findings to a BigQuery table.
 If you don't store findings, the completed job contains only statistics about the number of findings and their

 infoTypes.
 Saving findings to BigQuery saves details about the precise location and confidence of each individual finding.